We Help Truck Accident Victims Maximize Their Compensation

-Truck accidents differ from other types of accidents in several ways that often make them much more challenging than others.
+Truck accidents differ from other accidents in several ways that often make them much more challenging than others.
 First, there are federal regulations that pertain to the commercial trucking industry that do not apply to other passenger cars.
-Preservation of evidence can be more difficult for a truck accident, and given the nature of an accident with a massive semi-truck, the injuries and damages are often substantial.
-Lastly, truck carriers often utilize a team of attorneys to fight accident victims’ claims, which can be intimidating for unrepresented accident victims.
+Preservation of evidence can be more difficult for a truck accident, and given the nature of an accident with a massive semi truck, the injuries and damages are often substantial.
+Lastly, truck carriers often use teams of attorneys to fight accident victims’ claims, which can be intimidating for unrepresented accident victims.

-Given these unique challenges, consult a lawyer of your own if you or your loved one has been hurt in a truck accident.
-For a free legal consult with a truck accident attorney in Cincinnati, call Levy Law Offices for a free consultation: 513-587-1323.
+Given these unique challenges, consult a lawyer if you or a loved one has been hurt in a truck accident.

 The Code of Federal Regulations (CFR) details hundreds of statutes that truck companies/drivers must know and abide by.
 Below are some of the most safety-critical — and most commonly violated — rules.

 Hours Of Service

 Recognizing the danger of allowing truckers to drive when they are exhausted and overworked, the FMCSA provides strict time limits on the number of consecutive hours truck drivers can be on duty.